Airline-Airport Financial Relationships

-2025–2026 Update: Post-COVID capacity expansion drove cost per enplanement levels at the upper end of historical ranges at major hub airports (DWU CPE database, FY2025).
-Among large-hub airports, Boston Logan's (BOS) FY2025 CPE was $23.50, compared to the median of $14.20 (DWU CPE database, FY2025), while Southwest's announced network restructuring (2024) and pullback from major cities reshapes competitive dynamics at multiple airports.
-Delta's 70% market share at Atlanta (DOT Form 41, FY2025), the highest among U.S. large-hub airports, continues to generate carrier concentration risk discussions among airport finance analysts.
+2025–2026 Update: Post-COVID capacity expansion drove cost per enplanement levels at the upper end of historical ranges at major hub airports (FAA ACAIS and airport financial reports, FY2025).
+Among large-hub airports, Boston Logan's (BOS) FY2025 CPE was $23.50, compared to the median of $14.20 (FAA ACAIS and airport financial reports, FY2025), while Southwest's announced network restructuring (2024) and pullback from major cities reshapes competitive dynamics at multiple airports.
+Delta's 70% market share at Atlanta (DOT Form 41, FY2025), among the highest at U.S. large-hub airports, continues to generate carrier concentration risk discussions among airport finance analysts.

 Financial & Regulatory Data: